stefanobartoletti/bricks/README.md

 <div align="center">

-_A modular WordPress starter theme powered by Boostrap and Gulp_
+_A modular WordPress starter theme powered by Bootstrap and Gulp_

 ---